lchastain/MemoryBank/src/main/resources/help/markdown/Data Locations.md

 adjust the run config or execution parameters to access it as a different/test user.

 Icon location when running via the IDE:
-[your development folder]/target/classes/icons/
+[your development folder]/src/main/resources/icons/
-This is the location for icon selections via the IconFileChooser (a child of JFileChooser), as well as the location from where they are loaded when referenced by a note.
+This is the location for icon selections via the IconFileChooser (a child of JFileChooser), as well as when they are referenced by a note.

 Icon location when running via a jar file:
 For selections by the IconFileChooser:
-[system temp directory]/membankResources/icons
+[system temp directory]/membankResources/icons/
 For access by a single note, the icon is taken directly from resources embedded in the jar file.

 Help files location when running via the IDE:
 [your development folder]/src/main/resources/help